Use open access data and collaborative methods to discover compounds that could lead to new medicines for mycetoma

 current phase of drug development

-The project will drive lead optimization of compounds targeting Madurella mycetomatis, the predominant causative agent of eumycetoma.
-Using this radically open approach, MycetOS will identify new drug candidates in a transparent and inclusive way.
+Using this radically open approach, MycetOS aims to identify potential new treatments in a transparent and inclusive way.

 News & publications